michaelplaing/mr_rax/README.md

 There is much more information in the Rax README and ``rax.c``.

 Some additions and modifications have been made to Rax including the following added functions needed by the ``mr_*()`` functions above.
-There is some experimental code to avoid repetitive scanning of node data for the next child node index, which is particularly important for scanning wide spans of binary Client IDs.
+There are enhancements to avoid repetitive scanning of node data for the next child node index, which are particularly important for scanning wide spans of binary Client IDs.

 - ``raxSeekChildren()``: Seek a key in order to get its immediate child keys.

 - ``raxNextChild()``: Return the next immediate child key of the key sought above.

 - ``raxSeekSubtree()``: Seek a key in order to get it and its subtree keys using ``raxNext()``.

+To further speed up finds and traverses in a Rax tree, especially when handling related keys, the following additions make use of state to proceed in their tasks differentially from the previous state.

+- ``raxFindRelative()``: Find the value of a key relative to the previous key.

+- ``raxSeekRelative()``: Seek a key relative to the previous key.

+- ``raxSeekChildrenRelative()``: Seek a key relative to the previous key in order to get its immediate child keys.

+- ``raxSeekSubtreeRelative()``: Seek a key relative to the previous key in order to get it and its subtree keys using ``raxNext()``.

 For easier visualization of binary data, e.g. Client IDs and timestamps: